-Figure 6-4 indicates that each additional unit of transmission or bypass service that is produced above q{tsp} + q units of production drives up the average costs of the utility or bypass company.
+Figure 6-4 indicates that each additional unit of transmission or bypass service that is produced above $q{tsp} + q$ units of production drives up the average costs of the utility or bypass company.
 Higher costs usually mean higher prices.
 Therefore, we assume that both companies set their prices equal to the new and higher average costs whenever they increase their production levels.
-The wholesale customers respond to these higher prices by pulling the quantity demanded of transmission and bypass services back toward q{tsp} + q units of production.
+The wholesale customers respond to these higher prices by pulling the quantity demanded of transmission and bypass services back toward $q{tsp} + q$ units of production.
 This process of price increases and reductions in quantities demanded reaches its equilibrium at some price that is greater than p{bp} and less than p.
-Consequently, the wholesale customers purchase a quantity of transmission and bypass services that is greater than q{tsp} + q units and less than q{tsp} + 2q - q{bp} units.
+Consequently, the wholesale customers purchase a quantity of transmission and bypass services that is greater than $q{tsp} + 2q - q{bp}$ units.
 Per the figure, it is clear that the bypass company's average cost is rising faster than the utility's average cost.
-Consequently, the utility captures more of the additional quantity demanded of transmission and bypass services than does the bypass company.
+Consequently, the utility captures more of the additional quantity demanded of transmission and bypass services that bypass services that bypass services that bypass company's average cost is rising faster than the utility average cost.
+Consequently, the utility captures more of the additional quantity demanded of transmission and bypass services that bypass services that bypass services that bypass services that bypass company's average cost is rising faster than the utility demanded of transmission and bypass services that the bypass services that bypass

 The next issue for us to consider is how the transmission market reacts when the bypass company has a lower minimum average cost than the utility.
 We use Figure 6-5 to discuss this phenomenon.
 Per the figure, it is clear that the bypass company can sell q{bp} units of its service without fearing an effective response from the utility.
 It also is obvious that the bypass company can increase its production to the point where its average cost of production equals the utility's minimum average cost of production.
 Per the figure, this production level is greater than q{bp} and less than q_a .
 Meanwhile, the utility can sell q{tsp} units of its service at a price that is equal to p{tsp} .
-Thus far, slightly less than q{tsp} + q_a units of transmission and bypass services have been purchased by the wholesale customers.
-But it is clear from the figure that these wholesale customers want to purchase more than q{tsp} + q_a units of transmission and bypass services when the price is equal to p{tsp} .
+Thus far, slightly less than $q{tsp} + q_a$ units of transmission and bypass services have been purchased by the wholesale customers.
+But it is clear from the figure that these wholesale customers want to purchase more than $q{tsp} + q_a$ units of transmission and bypass services when the price is equal to p{tsp} .